McLovins: History

 The debut show featuring new guitarists Justin Berger and Atticus Kelly was New Year's Eve 2011 at Arch Street Tavern in Hartford, Connecticut.
 McLovins also released their third studio album, Who Knows, on January 14, 2012, as a digital only download.
 The band was asked by ESPN2 to appear as a house band on three episodes of their afternoon variety show, SportsNation.
 The appearances were originally broadcast on June 27–29.
 The band will reprise these appearances the last week of August.

 In January 2014, the band set off on their first Mid-Atlantic/Southern tour playing venues from Baltimore Maryland to Miami Florida.
 January 2014 also saw the release of the band's 4th full-length album Beautiful Lights, the first to feature Justin Berger and Atticus Kelly.

 In summer 2015, the band recorded the eponymous "McLovins" (also known as "The Red Album") with Grammy Award-winning producer Bill Sherman at Yellow Sound Labs in New York City's East Village.

 McLovins continued to tour the continental United States under the management of Michael Novick until their last live show on Wednesday, November 21, 2018.
 McLovins members are currently working on other projects.

 Jake Huffman Solo Project: In 2019, Jake felt the urge to evolve his sound further and enlisted the help of producing wizard Andy Seltzer (Maggie Rodgers, Chelsea Cutler, many more).
 The result of three days in Los Angeles with Andy marked the debut release of Jake's solo project.
 The sound combines rock n’ roll and Jake's acumen as a songwriter with Andy's golden touch as a next-generation producer.

-As 2020 arrived so did “Jake Huffman’s Sunday Mixdown”.
-Feeling confined by the typical paradigm of an artist Jake decided to create a direct line to his musical expression.
-Producing, mixing and directing his weekly video series, ‘JHSMD’ is a one of a kind musical journey untainted by outside influence.
-As the world shifts deeper into the social distancing era Jake and his partner Coley have found a way to stay connected with the outside world.
+When 2020 hit, Jake Huffman started "Jake Huffman’s Sunday Mixdown."
+He felt a bit stuck in the usual routine of a professional artist and decided to create a direct line to his musical expression.
+Jake produces, mixes, and directs the weekly video series himself, making "JHSMD" a personal project that isn't shaped by opinions from the outside.
+As social distancing became more common, Jake and his partner, Coley, used the series as a way to stay connected with people.